microsoft/verisol/README.md

    - Translating Solidity to Boogie program
    - Run the verifier

+> NOTE: We currently provide instructions for Windows.
+Instructions for Linux coming soon!

 ### Depedencies for translating Solidity to Boogie
    - __Solidity compiler__.
 Download the Solc binary for Windows or Linux from [here](https://github.com/ethereum/solidity/releases/tag/v0.4.24).
 We have currently tested with version __0.4.24__.
 Place the executable (solc.exe for Windows, or solc-static-linux for Linux) in the **Tool** folder.